-This video has been viewed more than 47,000 times.
-In short, it says that economic collapse never comes because of the Establishment’s ability to create money out of thin air.
+The video “Why economic collapse never comes” was viewed more than 47,000 times before it was pulled with no explanation givern.
+In short, it said that economic collapse never comes because of the Establishment’s ability to create money out of thin air.

 True, the Fed’s ability to create money can forestall economic declines, but the fact is that the Fed’s interventions in the market have caused many recessions, even the Great Recession of 2008 and the Great Depression of the 1930s.
 Why?
 Because the massive creation of money out of thin air distorts real prices, and when businesses cannot accurately forecast prices they make mistakes.
 (One of the biggest mistakes is taking on too much debt.)

 The 1930s’ Great Depression was the result of massive money printing during the 1920s (which produced the Roaring 20s).
 The economic stagnation of the early 1970s resulted from Lyndon Johnson’s “Guns and Butter” policies during the Vietnam War.
 (Typically, when a country goes to war it cuts back on domestic spending, but LBJ didn’t see it that way.)

 The dot-com bust of 2000 and the 2008 Great Recession were brought on by the low interest rate policies of Alan Greenspan that were continued by subsequent Fed chairs.
 And, the dislocation (I didn’t say “collapse”) that is coming will lie at the feet of Ben Bernanke’s Fed, which gave us Quantitative Easing, a euphemism for still more money creation.

 (BTW, the spending for WWI resulted in a severe economic contraction 1920-1921, with unemployment rates that rivaled those of the Great Depression.
 However, there was different thinking in Washington nearly 100 years ago.
 The government cut spending, cut taxes and in less than two years the economy was growing again.)